freyacodes/GensokyoBot/README.md

 GensokyoBot is a Radio Music Bot playing music from gensokyoradio.net The bot is optimized only to play GensokyoRadio Music.
 ```
+FredBoat is a bot that has various features, but most notably is that it can play music.
+Pull requests are welcome and please report any issues you find in [issues](https://github.com/SixAiy/GensokyoBot/issues).

+FredBoat is licensed under the MIT license, so feel free to copy small or large parts of the code here without having to ask.
+I would love to see what you can create with it!
 [![Join FredBoat Hangout](https://discordapp.com/api/guilds/174820236481134592/embed.png?style=banner2)](https://discord.gg/cgPFW4q)
 [![Join Critical Lounge](https://discordapp.com/api/guilds/269896638628102144/embed.png?style=banner2)](https://discord.gg/hHvUqkw)
 # Commands